 Though instead of moving couches I’m adding new ingredients to my cranberry sauce.

-So strawberries, eh?
-They’re amazing.
-Add too many and you’ve got a pot full of jam on your hands, but add just a little and you’ve got a recipe for a baller berry sauce that will keep everyone guessing… and eating!
+They’re AMAZING in this sauce.
+Once you taste it you’ll totally agree obnoxious all caps were beyond necessary.
+Add too many and you’ve got a pot full of jam on your hands, but add just a little and you’ve got a recipe for a baller berry sauce that will keep everyone guessing while they lick their plates clean!
 Now strawberries are typically the furthest thing from our minds as Fall blusters on and Winter gains momentum, but that’s why we have freezers!
 Berries frozen at harvest’s peak make a perfect addiction to this sassy sauce.
 I could go on but once I hit 400 words you start to get twitchy on me, so let’s dive face-first into the recipe instead.

 - 1 [12 ounce] bag fresh cranberries [or 3 cups]

 - 1 large red delicious or honey crisp apple, peeled + diced

 - 1/4 cup fresh orange juice

 - lime zest [I zested nearly the entire lime in mine!
 YUM!]